sramirez1/hillary_emails_GADAT/input/README.md

 ## database.sqlite

 This SQLite database contains all of the above tables (Emails, Persons, Aliases, and EmailReceivers) with their corresponding fields.
 You can see the schema and ingest code under [scripts/sqlImport.sql](https://github.com/benhamner/hillary-clinton-emails/blob/master/scripts/sqliteImport.sql)

-# Contributing: next steps

- - Improve the From/To address extraction mechanisms
- - Normalize various email address representations to people
- - Improve the BodyText extraction

-# Running the download and extraction code

-Running `make all` in the root directory will download the data (~162mb total) and create the output files, assuming you have all the requirements installed.

-# Requirements

-*This has only been tested on OS X, it may or may not work on other operating systems.*

- - python3
-   - pandas
-   - arrow
-   - numpy
- - pdftotext (utility to transform a PDF document to text)
- - GNU make
- - sqlite3

-# References

-The source PDF documents for this repo were downlaoded from the [WSJ Clinton Inbox search](http://graphics.wsj.com/hillary-clinton-email-documents/).

-I created this project before I realized the WSJ also open-sourced some code they used to create the Inbox Search.
-Subsequently, I've included some material from their open source project as well: I used their [HRCEMAIL_names.csv](https://raw.githubusercontent.com/wsjdata/clinton-email-cruncher/d8dc1916465b90e4147460f9e432cf9cafc8d3b5/HRCEMAIL_names.csv) to seed [alias_person.csv](https://github.com/benhamner/hillary-clinton-emails/blob/master/versionedInput/alias_person.csv).
-I also scraped metadata from foia.state.gov in a similar fashion as they did in [downloadMetadata.py](https://github.com/wsjdata/clinton-email-cruncher/blob/master/downloadMetadata.py).